 Senate Committee on the Judiciary

-Link to testimony (pdf)
+Link to Testimony (Pdf)

-5/18/11: Steven L. Schwarz — Stanley A. Star Professor of Law and Business, Duke University School of Law
+5/18/2011: Steven L. Schwarcz — Stanley A. Star Professor of Law and Business, School of Law

 “The State of the Securitization Markets”